kauthar123/PatientStay-Prediction/README.md

-## Installation

-To run this project, you need to have Jupyter Notebook and the required Python libraries installed.

 ## Introduction
 The goal is to build a model to predict the length of stay of a patient given the readings and history from when the patient was admitted.
 The project leverages machine learning models such as Linear Regression to predict this.